Skip to content

 A section of the medieval stone city walls of Dubrovnik above green shrubs

-Walking Dubrovnik's City Walls is the most expensive standard ticket in the country — the Dubrovnik Pass bundles it with transport and museums.
+Walking Dubrovnik's City Walls is one of the priciest standard tickets in the country - the Dubrovnik Pass bundles it with transport and museums for the same money.
 Photo: Marcin Konsek / Wikimedia Commons, CC BY-SA 4.0

-Beyond the marquee sights, plenty is free or cheap: most beaches, old-town wandering, hiking Marjan in Split or the Lapad coast in Dubrovnik, and the markets.
-Organised day tours (island-hopping boats, rafting, wine trips) range widely from a sociable group boat to a private guide.
+Beyond the marquee sights, there’s plenty that’s free or cheap: most beaches, old-town wandering, hiking Marjan in Split or the Lapad coast in Dubrovnik, the markets.
+Organised day tours range widely, from a sociable group boat to a private guide.

 Seasonality: the single biggest cost lever

 Nothing changes your Croatia budget more than timing.
 July and August are the most expensive and the most crowded; rooms, ferries and tours all peak, and the cheapest options sell out first.
-The shoulder months — May, June, September and early October — are the sweet spot: warm sea, long days, thinner crowds and accommodation that is often 20–35% cheaper than midsummer.
-The low season (November–March) is cheapest of all, but many island and coastal businesses close and ferry schedules thin out.
+The shoulder months - May, June, September and early October - are the sweet spot: warm sea, long days, thinner crowds and accommodation that’s often 20-35% cheaper than midsummer - see the best time to visit Croatia for the weather and sea-temperature case for that same window, not just the price one.
+The low season (November-March) is cheapest of all, but many island and coastal businesses close and ferry schedules thin out.

 A calm turquoise lake fringed by green forest at Plitvice Lakes National Park